What Happened to the American Chestnut?

 A few hundred years ago North America's forests were dominated by the American chestnut.
 It stood as the dominant hardwood tree in most of the continents forests, much like oaks do today.
 It also occupied a similar place in the food chain at the time to what oaks occupy now.
 Chestnuts served as the primary food source for wildlife in the fall, the preferred food for deer, turkeys, squirrels, and many others.
 They provided the necessary carbohydrate and fat source animals needed to supply energy for the winter.
 Humans also relied on the nuts heavily for food as they are palatable and nutritious and do not contain the tannins present in acorns.
 Chestnuts were an extremely important part of life just a few hundred years ago, and they had been an extremely important part of the ecology of Eastern North America for thousands of years.

 Today however, we rarely see a chestnut tree.
-Their place in nature has been taken by the oaks we see in today's hardwood forests.
+Their place in nature has been largely taken by the oaks we see in today's Eastern hardwood forests.
 Acorns have become the fall food source of most wildlife, but this isn't by choice.
-Acorns are simply the next best thing deer and turkeys have available to them today because Americas chestnut trees have been killed off by by a plague brought by humans from Asia.
+Acorns are simply the next best thing deer and turkeys have available to them today because Americas chestnut trees were killed off by by a plague brought by humans from Asia.

-When a few surviving trees were found growing in the wild after all others had been killed off by the blight, a tree breeder named Dr. Robert Dunstan took these surviving wild American chestnuts and hybridized them with Chinese chestnuts, which are naturally immune to the blight.
-After selective breeding and further hybridization he developed a variety of chestnut he called the Dunstan.
-This hybrid was resistant to the blight that had killed the American chestnut and also had superior production to them as well.
-Dunstan chestnuts bear nuts very quickly, in just 3-5 years, and they bear larger nuts and more prolific crops than the original American chestnut.
+In the mid 1900's, a few surviving American Chestnut trees were found growing in the wild after all others had been killed off by the blight.
+These surviving wild American chestnuts were taken and hybridized with Chinese chestnuts, which are naturally immune to the blight.
+After years of selective breeding and further hybridization the product of this was what is now known as the Hybrid Chestnut.
+These chestnuts are resistant to the blight that had killed the American chestnut and also have superior nut production to them as well.
+Hybrid chestnuts bear nuts very quickly, in just 2-5 years, and they bear larger nuts and more prolific crops than the original American chestnut.
 This variety has come to be the preferred planting for wildlife managers everywhere as it has all the characteristics to make it useful as a food source for wildlife.

 Growing Guide